“Growth for the sake of growth is the ideology of the cancer cell.”

 A lot of my professional success has come from right time.
 My side hustle as a voice actor, for example.

 I could never have set a goal to do this type of work as I wasn’t even aware of the profession.
 Randomness in action.

 Ancient wisdom teaches us that you’ll find what you’re looking for when you’re not looking for it.

 There’s another aspect of productivity to think about: Self-improvement.

 In “The Disease of More”, Mark Manson calls self-improvement for the sake of self-improvement a “glorified hobby”.

 However, Mr. Manson rightly points out that the “improvement is not the problem, it’s the WHY that’s

-motivating the improvement that matters (remember the Vicious Exercise Circle!).
+motivating the improvement that matters (remember my exercise routine).